Mithridates VI Eupator: Polyglot

-Wives, mistresses and children
+Family

-Mithridates VI had wives and mistresses, by whom he had several children.
-The names he gave his children are a representation of his Persian and Greek heritage and ancestry.
+Mithridates VI had a number of wives and mistresses, by whom he had several children.
+The names he gave his children are a representation of his Iranic and Greek heritage and ancestry.

 His first wife was his sister Laodice.
 They were married from 115/113 BC until about 90 BC.
 They had several children.
 Their sons were Mithridates, Arcathius, Machares and Pharnaces II of Pontus.
 Their daughters were Cleopatra of Pontus (sometimes called Cleopatra the Elder to distinguish her from her sister of the same name) and Drypetina (a diminutive form of "Drypetis").
 Drypetina was Mithridates VI's most devoted daughter.
 Her baby teeth never fell out, so she had a double set of teeth.

 His second wife was a Greek Macedonian noblewoman, Monime.
 They were married from about 89/88 BC until 72/71 BC and had a daughter, Athenais, who married King Ariobarzanes II of Cappadocia.
 His next two wives were also Greek: he was married to his third wife Berenice of Chios, from 86 to 72/71 BC, and to his fourth wife Stratonice of Pontus, from sometime after 86 to 63 BC.
 Stratonice bore Mithridates a son Xiphares.
 His fifth wife is unknown.
-His sixth wife Hypsicratea, famed for her loyalty and prowess in battle, was Caucasian, and they were married from an unknown date to 63 BC.
+His sixth wife was Hypsicratea.

 One of his mistresses was the Galatian Celtic princess Adobogiona the Elder.
 By Adobogiona, Mithridates had two children: a son called Mithridates I of the Bosporus and a daughter called Adobogiona the Younger.

 His sons born from his concubines were Cyrus, Xerxes, Darius, Ariarathes IX of Cappadocia, Artaphernes, Oxathres, Phoenix (Mithridates' son by a mistress of Syrian descent), and Exipodras, named after kings of the Persian Empire, which he claimed ancestry from.
 His daughters born from his concubines were Nysa, Eupatra, Cleopatra the Younger, Mithridatis and Orsabaris.
 Nysa and Mithridatis, were engaged to the Egyptian Greek Pharaohs Ptolemy XII Auletes and his brother Ptolemy of Cyprus.

 In 63 BC, when the Kingdom of Pontus was annexed by the Roman general Pompey, the remaining sisters, wives, mistresses and children of Mithridates VI in Pontus were put to death.
-Plutarch, writing in his Lives (Pompey, v.
-45), states that Mithridates' sister and five of his children took part in Pompey's triumphal procession on his return to Rome in 61 BC.
+Plutarch, writing in his Lives, states that Mithridates' sister and five of his children took part in Pompey's triumphal procession on his return to Rome in 61 BC.

 The Cappadocian Greek nobleman and high priest of the temple-state of Comana, Cappadocia, Archelaus was descended from Mithridates VI.
 He claimed to be a son of Mithridates VI; but the chronology suggests that Archelaus may actually have been a maternal grandson of the Pontic king, and the son of Mithridates VI's favourite general, who may have married one of the daughters of Mithridates VI.